 Lenders make credit inquiries to check your history of making payments on time and your general credit-worthiness, but they’re not the only ones checking your credit report.
 Other parties, such as potential landlords, may also use your credit report to get an idea of your financial responsibility.

 Hard Inquires: Mortgage Applications, Auto Loans, Credit Approvals, Etc.

 Hard inquiries generated by lenders and credit issuers can remain on your credit report for a year or longer.
-If you have a lot of these entries, it could appear as if financial trouble is requiring you to apply for more credit.
-That’s a big red flag for lenders and can even lower your overall credit score.
+If you have a lot of these entries, it could appear as if financial trouble is requiring you to apply for more credit — even if that’s not the case.
+And it can be a big red flag for lenders and may even lower your overall credit score.
 Most score models, including FICO, make allowances for “rate shopping” by ignoring related inquiries made within a 30-day period.